-Rehab Management: Treatment addresses both the effects of the tumor and the side effects of cancer therapies (surgery, chemotherapy, and radiation).
+Rehab Management: The physical medicine rehabilitation (PM&R) physician collaborates with the patient’s oncologist and other team members to manage complications related to cancer and its related interventions.
+Treatment addresses both the effects of the tumor and the side effects of cancer therapies (surgery, chemotherapy, and radiation).
 A variety of medications are available to improve neurologic function, limit nausea, manage pain, prevent blood clots, and minimize seizures.
 Rehabilitation focuses on mental challenges such as memory, concentration, and processing speed; communication strategies; emotional issues such as anxiety and depression; quality of life issues; and physical challenges, such as strength, balance, coordination, walking, and fatigue.

 Other Resources for Patients and Families: Local and national organizations are available to provide counseling, support, and education for the patient and family.
 Hospice programs are available to help with end-of-life palliative care.